 LAP background information

-A LAP is made up of representatives from Parish Councils, South Lakeland District Council, and Cumbria County Council.
+A Local Area Partnership (LAP) is made up of representatives from Parish Councils, District Councillors and County Councillors.

 LAP meetings are designed to raise and address issues, spread information, and discuss issues with the members of the organisations.

 A LAP can have an influence on any policy, strategy or service affecting its area.
 Some examples include: